nt246/physalia-lcwgs/day_4/markdowns/sfs_summary_stats.md

 ### The Site Frequency Spectrum (SFS)

 The SFS characterizes the distribution of allele frequencies in a population.
-That is, it records the proportion of sites in different allele frequency categories.
-This summary of allele frequencies is useful for assessing data quality, inferring demography, and detecting selection.
+Specifically, the SFS records the number (or proportion) of sites in different allele frequency categories.
+This summary of allele frequencies has many uses including assessing data quality, inferring demography, and detecting selection.
 The "unfolded" SFS characterizes the frequency of derived alleles and requires some way to "polarize" alleles, i.e. decide which allelic state is ancestral and which is derived.
 It's common to use an outgroup sequence for this.
 The SFS can also be folded, in which case it characterizes the distribution of minor allele frequencies in a population.
-The folded SFS considers allele frequency classes of 1/2N to 0.5 (where N is the diploid sample size).
+The folded SFS consists of allele frequency classes of 1/2N to 0.5 (where N is the diploid sample size).
-To fold the spectrum sites with derived allele frequencies of (2N-1)/2N are in the same class as 1/2N sites, (2N-2)/2N sites are in the same class as a 2/2N site, (2N-3)/2N sites are in the same class as 3/2N sites, up to a class of 0.5 allele frequency (the highest frequency a minor allele can take by definition).
+To fold the spectrum, sites with derived allele frequencies of (2N-1)/2N are in the same class as 1/2N sites, (2N-2)/2N sites are in the same class as a 2/2N site, (2N-3)/2N sites are in the same class as 3/2N sites, up to a class of 0.5 allele frequency (the highest frequency a minor allele can take by definition).

 We will use ANGSD to estimate the SFS using the methods described [here](http://www.ncbi.nlm.nih.gov/pubmed/22911679).
 Details on the implementation can be found [here](http://popgen.dk/angsd/index.php/RealSFSmethod).
-The main Wiki page describing the SFS and multidimensional
+The main page describing the SFS and multidimensional
 SFS is [here](http://popgen.dk/angsd/index.php/SFS_Estimation).

-The general workflow is pictured as
+The general workflow is

 ![stats1](../files/stats1.png)

 We will estimate the unfolded SFS for the PANY population.
-To do this first we need to estimate the likelihood of sampling **k** derived alleles for k=0, k=1, k=2, ...,k=2N at every site.
+To do this first we need to estimate the likelihood of sampling *k* derived alleles for k=0, k=1, k=2, ...,k=2N at every site.
 This is accomplished using `-doSaf`.
-We will start with BAMs as input and as usual we will use `-GL` to calculate genotype likelihoods from which we can start estimating the allele frequency likelihoods.
+We will start with BAMs as input and as usual we will use `-GL` to calculate genotype likelihoods, which we can use to estimate the allele frequency likelihoods.

 `-doSaf`